docsforadobe/after-effects-plugin-guide/docs/effect-details/interaction-callback-functions.rst

 Interaction Callback Functions
 ################################################################################

-While the un-macro’d function pointers are provided in `PF_InData <#_bookmark116>`__, use the provided macros to access them.
+While the un-macro'd function pointers are provided in `PF_InData <#_bookmark116>`__, use the provided macros to access them.
 See how stringent we are about deprecating macro usage?
-Let’s let this be our little secret.
+Let's let this be our little secret.

 ----